Zdzisław Beksiński: Life

 Zdzisław Beksiński was born in Sanok, southern Poland.
 He studied architecture at Kraków Polytechnic in 1947, finishing his studies in 1952.
-He returned to Sanok in 1955, working as a construction site supervisor, but found that he did not enjoy it.
+He returned to Sanok in 1955, where he found work supervising construction sites and designing buses, but discovered that he did not enjoy it.
 During this period, he had an interest in montage photography, sculpting, and painting.
 When he first started sculpting, he often used his construction site materials for his medium.
 His early photography was a precursor to his later paintings, often depicting peculiar wrinkles, desolate landscapes, and still-life faces on rough surfaces.
 His paintings often depict anxiety, such as torn doll faces, or faces erased or obscured by bandages wrapped around the portrait.
 His main focus was on abstract painting, and his works in the 1960s were inspired by surrealism.